A Home Office spokesperson said:

 Background:

-• The Home Secretary also announced measures to increase removals of illegal migrants with no right to be here, including restricting illegal migrants to a single route of appeal and fast-tracking cases with little chance of success to increase removals.
+- The Home Secretary has announced measures to increase removals of illegal migrants with no right to be here, including restricting illegal migrants to a single route of appeal and fast-tracking cases with little chance of success to increase removals.